This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 Salaries and wages for expats in Switzerland

 However, that doesn’t mean finding a job as a foreigner is easy even if you’ve secured a Swiss work visa or permit.
 The National Center of Competence in Research found that citizens with foreign backgrounds must submit 30% more applications than native Swiss candidates in order to be invited to a job interview.
-Furthermore, the rate of unemployment for foreign nationals is two to three times higher than for Swiss nationals.
+Furthermore, the rate of unemployment for foreign nationals is around two times higher than for Swiss nationals.

 What to do if your salary is too low in Switzerland

 If you feel that you are being discriminated against at work based on your gender, race, or disability, you can take legal action against your employer in a Swiss court.

 The Swiss Gender Equality Act requires companies found guilty of gender-based pay discrimination to repay the wage difference.
 If you think you are being paid unfairly because of your gender, the Federal Office for Gender Equality (FOGE) advises you to first try to find a resolution with your employer before taking the matter to court.
 Your company might even have a designated person to oversee gender equality in the workplace.

 If an agreement cannot be reached, you should contact an equal opportunities office, advice center, staff association, or your trade union.
 Each canton has a conciliation authority concerned with gender equality at work.
 Legal proceedings on the canton level are free of charge.
 However, you will have to pay lawyer’s fees.
 You can not be terminated from your employment as retaliation for your discrimination claim during this process or six months after conciliation or court proceedings.